 What is An Overlay — and Other Surfacing Definitions

 For home owners starting to bring their project to life with surface finishes, speaking with designers or builders and the language around these materials can feel like a whole new vocabulary.
-But understanding the basics can help you make more informed decisions — and get the most out of your finish.
+As overlay systems like engineered microcement become more common in home upgrades, understanding the basics can help you make more informed decisions — and get the most out of your finish.
 In this guide, we’re breaking down a few key surfacing terms, starting with one we get asked about all the time: What is an overlay?

 Overlay